While he was intent on pursuing his handsome Masters in Product Design at RCA, Erik de Laurens he was trying to create a new sustainable material.

 Laurens called the material Climb, referring to Bakelite and other early plastics.
 In the meantime he graduated, and today he runs a company with the same name, selling the material to the scales in the form of furniture tiles.

-Looks like Columbus's egg, doesn't it?
+It looks like Columbus's egg, doesn't it?

 La Scalite is 100% bio-based, and there are no chemicals needed for its production.